 Plus, the work experience will help you weed out what you do and do NOT want to do as your life’s work.

-5. Develop Strong Communication Skills
+5. Develop Strong Communication Skills and Critical Thinking Skills

 There are some excellent research, teaching, and summer opportunities available during undergraduate and graduate study for girls in STEM.
 These opportunities are also available outside the university through state internship programs, museums, or private companies.
 You will need to write essays, complete lengthy applications, and conduct phone and Zoom interviews.
 It’s important to effectively communicate your interests, what you can contribute, and why you want to pursue a specific opportunity.
 If part of the job involves teaching or tutoring, you most likely will be asked to conduct a sample lesson.
 An essential part of that is being prepared and confident in your communication.

 I participated in theater, attended theater camps, memorized monologues, and participated for several years in an English-speaking competition.
 At the very least, memorize passages and perform them in front of family or friends so you get used to being in the spotlight and speaking.

 You will also need to have strong writing skills to complete lab reports with the ability to pay attention to details.